Please use the ‘quick hide’ button above if you need to leave the page quickly

 Our support staff can help you to do safety planning – on a personal one-to-one basis.
 This simply means identifying all the risks of leaving and/or all the risks of staying in an abusive relationship.
-Alternatively, our Safety Planning handbook is available to download on our homepage.
-National Women’s Aid have developed a safe guide to social media and Facebook – this is also available to download from our homepage.
+Alternatively, you can print our local Safety Planning book or the national On-Line Safety book.

 Support for male victims

 Men who are experiencing domestic abuse can receive support from one of our support workers on 575757.

 Alternatively there is a national Male Advice & Enquiry Line offering confidential support, information and practical advice.